Skip to Main Content

 A. Prepare students to contribute to a rapidly changing field by acquiring a thorough grounding in the core principles and mathematical foundations of computer science (e.g., techniques of program analysis, proof techniques such as induction; basic foundations of theoretical computer science).

 B. Students will acquire a deeper understanding on the abstract models of computing such as finite state automata, Turing machines and build programs based on these models of computing.
-Students will also acquire skills in reasoning about programs using loop invariants and contracts.

 C. Students will be prepared for the upcoming theoretical computer science courses in the curriculum as well as explaining the ability to reason about programs, a key component in software validation.